 * Click here for rating key

 Pasture Restaurant Review: Adhering to the farm-supporting, Southern-respecting ethos of co-owners Michele Johnson and chef Jason Alley (also of Comfort), Pasture sports a cool, urban-barn aesthetic.
-Dinner’s menu runs the gamut from snacks (including pimento cheese and Ritz crackers, and black-eyed pea falafel) to small plates (perhaps house-smoked chicken sausage with beer cheese) to entrées (mustard/molasses glazed quail with dirty rice and broccoli, for one, or pan-roasted pork chop with pickled pear, sweet potatoes, Brussels sprouts and tarragon jus).
+Dinner’s menu runs the gamut from snacks (including pimento cheese and Ritz crackers, and black-eyed pea falafel) to small plates (perhaps marinated Gulf shrimp with pickled watermelon rind) to entrées (“Country Captain,” a half roasted chicken and tomato/curry gravy, for one, or pan-roasted pork chop with cheddar and scallion spoonbread, green beans and birch beer barbecue).
 Bite into the burger at lunch or dinner, an upscale, grown-up Big Mac.
-Among side choices, pick celery seed-speckled, runny-with-Duke’s mayo coleslaw.
+Among side choices, pick broccoli with sunflower seeds and chilies.
 And don’t miss the “candy bar” for dessert.
 A bullion of chocolate ganache and homemade peanut butter with crunchy pretzel brittle, it’s a new millennium “Whatchamacallit.”
 Like all of Pasture’s food, it’s not intimidating or self-aggrandizing, simply focused on quality ingredients prepared with skilled technique.
 And speaking of skilled, so is the friendly service.